IvanChudiuk/everything/README.md

 # 🚀 All personal small fun projects

-get_random_doc_picture - a small app to fetch url of some random doc pictures
+get_random_doc_picture - a small app to fetch an url of some random doc picture

 ---